 High-fives and gold stars make employees feel recognized and appreciated for their efforts.
 This creates a culture of celebration and motivates individuals to excel in their roles.
 It boosts morale and productivity, creating a supportive atmosphere that encourages excellence.
 Acknowledging wins also reinforces organizational values and priorities, aligning employees’ behaviors with cultural expectations.

-This practice plays a crucial role in shaping a positive work environment, driving engagement, and contributing to the company’s success.
+This practice is crucial in shaping a positive work environment, driving engagement, and contributing to the company’s success.

 Helping Each Other Do Better